yangshun/tech-interview-handbook/apps/website/contents/algorithms/queue.md

 ## Things to look out for during interviews

 Most languages don't have a built-in Queue class which can be used, and candidates often use arrays (JavaScript) or lists (Python) as a queue.
-However, note that the enqueue operation in such a scenario will be O(n) because it requires shifting of all other elements by one.
-In such cases, you can flag this to the interviewer and say that you assume that there's a queue data structure to use which has an efficient enqueue operation.
+However, note that the dequeue operation (assuming the front of the queue is on the left) in such a scenario will be O(n) because it requires shifting of all other elements left by one.
+In such cases, you can flag this to the interviewer and say that you assume that there's a queue data structure to use which has an efficient dequeue operation.

 ## Corner cases